The WILDFIRE Team

 Sarah Gee.
 Sarah has no personal history of breast cancer but, like many others, has seen and supported close friends through diagnosis and treatment.
 A project manager, writer and editor, Sarah is predominantly based in the UK, though this year has begun the start of new adventures and a more nomadic way of working as she chases the sunshine around the world!
 Sarah loves spending time in the hills or by the sea, ideally with her lazy greyhound Alan and, whilst indoors, can be found baking up a storm, reading, happy-crying at old films or practising yoga.

 Shana Rains.
 Diagnosed at 26.
 Stage IIIb, IDC, ER+.
-Shana is both a breast cancer & complex regional pain syndrome survivor.
+Shana is a breast cancer survivor & lives with complex regional pain syndrome.
 She has undergone 30+ cancer related surgeries with a few still to go.
 She dedicates as much of her time as possible to counseling others with chronic pain diseases and disorders and those who are at high risk of developing breast or ovarian cancer.
 She loves being outdoors, when possible, especially with her poodle, Lu, and chihuahua, Cosita.
 She also loves trivia nights, reading anything thought provoking, watching foreign films, vintage tees, travel, and any music that makes you want to dance!

 WILDFIRE Magazine is reader-generated.
 Our writers, photographers, and illustrators are our heart and soul, and for them we are so grateful.